Prohibited Steps Order Explained

 There are many reasons why a parent might apply for a Prohibited Steps Order, but the Court will only grant a Prohibited Steps Order if a resolution cannot be made with a Child Arrangement Order.

-Before you take matters to Court it is important that you try and resolve the issues with your partner, either directly, with support from a Family Lawyer or through mediation.
-You may need to prove that you have attended a meeting with a mediator before applying for a Court Order, although there are exceptions to this, for example if there has been domestic violence involved.
+Before you take matters to Court it is important that you try and resolve the issues with your ex-partner, either directly, with support from a Family Lawyer or through mediation.
+You may need to show that you have attended a meeting with a mediator before applying for a Court Order, although there are exceptions to this, for example if there has been domestic abuse involved.

 The Court will only grant a Prohibited Steps Order if it feels it is in the child’s best interests.